 [In the second part of Mark Robinowitz's discussion of the effects of Peak Oil on automobile traffic, he reveals the ironies of many specific highway laws, including why proposed highway projects have made gravely incorrect estimations of future traffic by excluding Peak Oil as a variable.
 Read further to learn about the fine print within National Environmental Policy Act (NEPA) regulations that allows for major changes in the focus and allocation of federal transportation funds so that Americans may make use of less energy-expensive forms of transportation.
 Learn the difference between the façade of the "Power Shift" program, and why Richard Heinberg's "Powerdown" program is brilliantly realistic, yet unsupported by oil elites.
 Robinowitz provides FTW readers with an extensive compilation of valuable resources, including news, books, articles, websites, and the best names in the Peak Oil discourse.
 Robinowitz clearly exposes his best-case scenario as to what might happen if America were to turn its oil and traffic troubles around before it's too late. - FTW]

-www.rockrivertimes.com/index.pl?cmd=viewstory&id=13324&cat=4
+this article was mentioned in The Rock River Times.
+Rockford, Illinois www.rockrivertimes.com/index.pl?cmd=viewstory&id=13324&cat=4